overviewer/Minecraft-Overviewer/README.rst

 --north-direction=NORTH_DIRECTION
     Specifies which corner of the screen north will point to.
     Valid options are: lower-left, upper-left, upper-right, lower-right.
+    If you do not specify this option, it will default to whatever direction the existing map uses.
+For new maps, it defaults to lower-left for historical reasons.

 --settings=PATH
     Use this option to load settings from a file.
 The format of this file is